Dylan-Cmt/SeasonalEpid/docs/src/index.md

 # SeasonalEpid.jl

-An open-source package written in Julia for seasonal plants epidemics modeling and simulation.
+An open-source package written in Julia for seasonal plant epidemic modeling and simulations.

 ## The SeasonalEpid Project

-The SeasonalEpid Project aims to provide a modern framework to investigate epidemics models.
+The SeasonalEpid Project aims to provide a modern framework to investigate epidemic models.
 I developped this Julia library to allow scientists to easily use and adapt different epidemics models.